Fall likely will hold few surprises for drivers when they fill the tanks on their mini-vans, sedans and trucks.

 A separate report from the Commerce Department showed sales of new homes in August rebounded slightly.

-Benchmark oil for November delivery rose $1.31 to settle at $76.49 a barrel on the New York Mercantile Exchange.
+Benchmark oil for November delivery rose $1.06 to $76.24 a barrel in midday trading on the New York Mercantile Exchange.

-In London, Brent crude rose 76 cents to settle at $78.87 a barrel on the ICE Futures exchange.
+In London, Brent crude rose 86 cents to $78.97 a barrel on the ICE Futures exchange.

 Associated Press writers Pablo Gorondi in Hungary and Alex Kennedy in Singapore contributed to this report.